 Cancer Registry Linkage

-This study assesses the completeness and accuracy of EHR cancer survivor data by linking Cancer Registry data from California, Washington, and Oregon to OCHIN Implementation Laboratory data.
+This study assessed the completeness and accuracy of EHR cancer survivor data by linking Cancer Registry data from California, Washington, and Oregon to OCHIN Implementation Laboratory data.

-This study aims to describe the longitudinal trends in the delivery of three cancer preventive care metrics and define and compare Community Health Centers (CHCs) with high vs low cancer preventive care performance.
+This study aimed to describe the longitudinal trends in the delivery of three cancer preventive care metrics and define and compare Community Health Centers (CHCs) with high vs low cancer preventive care performance.